magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43178-customer-token-for-custom-store-cannot-be-retrieved.md

     </code>
     </pre>

-1. Send GraphQL to retrieve customer token as an admin, use admin token for authorization, with "store" = "test3" in the header:
+1. Send GraphQL to retrieve customer token as an admin, use the admin token for authorization, with "store" = "test3" in the header:

     <pre>
     <code class="language-graphql">